 [Section 192 amended by No. 28 of 1969 s.
 8; No. 6 of 2003 s.
 74; No. 59 of 2004 s.
 140.]

-193. Power to state a case for Supreme Court
+193. Power to state case for Supreme Court

 It shall be lawful for the Commissioner whenever any question shall arise with regard to the performance of any duty or the exercise of any of the functions by this Act conferred or imposed either on him or on the Registrar to state a case for the opinion of the Supreme Court; and thereupon it shall be lawful for the said court to give its judgment thereon; and such judgment shall be binding upon the Commissioner and Registrar respectively.